-Apart from diet he indicates that he only washes his face once a day at night and applies a moisturizer while he sleeps.
+Apart from diet, he indicates that he only washes his face once a day at night and applies a moisturizer while he sleeps.
 Not sure if this essential to his regimen, but it is included in the post.
 However, I honestly believe this is just a habit and that such a restrictive diet as outlined above should be more than enough on its own.

-Eat as clean as possible, stick to complex carbohydrates (remove simple cabs), eat protein freely, restrict legumes (peanuts fall into this category), find unique/specific foods that trigger your seborrheic dermatitis (here it was eggplants, bell-peppers and eggs).
+Eat as clean as possible, stick to complex carbohydrates (remove simple cabs), eat protein freely, restrict legumes (peanuts fall into this category), find unique/specific foods that trigger your seborrheic dermatitis (here it was eggplants, bell peppers, and eggs).

 Tedmaster5 – Curezone

 Same introduction as the previously analyzed poster.
 Years of abusing the body and digestive system seem to show up as seborrheic dermatitis.
-Other aspects of bodily abuse are also talked about here, such as stressful work environment and poor skin care regimen.
+Other aspects of bodily abuse are also talked about here, such as a stressful work environment and poor skin care regimen.

-After a strict four month program the skin appeared to return to normal and the diet was once again loosened.
-In this individual’s testimony, there appeared to be very strong and long lasting results.
+After a strict four-month program the skin appeared to return to normal and the diet was once again loosened.
+In this individual’s testimony, there appeared to be very strong and long-lasting results.

 Other points of interest are that he underwent two colonics and used infrared saunas to speed up toxin removal.